neha45556/rshell/README.md

 The class **_command_** will hold an extra encapsulated base pointer named _prev_ which will help us determine if a connector had been written in the command line before it.
 In its constructors it will first check if the _prev_ pointer exists and if so, then it will then run the **evaluate** function located in the **_connector_** class.

 The class **_connector_** will point to the first **_commmand_** object located after the **_connector_** in the command line.
-It also will hold an extra encapsulated base pointer named _first_ that will point to the first **_command_** in the commandThen it will run its **evaluate** function which will, depending on its encapsulated string, will do different processes.
+It also will hold an extra encapsulated base pointer named _first_ that will point to the first **_command_** in the command line.
+Then it will run its **evaluate** function which will, depending on its encapsulated string, will do different processes.
 If its a "&&" then the next command is exeuted only if the first command succeeds, if its a "||" then the next command is executed only if the first one fails, and if its a ";" then the next command is always executed.

-The class **_
+The class **_argumentlist_** will hold many of the same things as the base class but in addition have a constructor that passes in a string.
+From that string we will set the encapsulated string variable equal to it.